Fliplet/fliplet-cli/docs/API/core/localization.md

 Components can use `$(this).translate()` (e.g. in `Fliplet.Widget.instance()`) after having initialized their template to automatically bind `data-translate="key"` properties in the target element.

+When a DOM element is added to the page with translation keys assigned using `data-translate`, the translations are not automatically applied. `$.fn.translate()` must be applied on the rendered DOM to apply the translations.

 More docs on [https://github.com/i18next/jquery-i18next](https://github.com/i18next/jquery-i18next).

 **Handlebars**